 - A Personal Loan — A personal loan is an unsecured loan option repaid in steady monthly payments.
 These loans are extremely flexible and versatile even for borrowers with bad credit.

 - Credit Cards — Most people have a few credit cards they can use.
-If you only have a few payments left on your car loan, consider using a credit card.
 If you need to apply for a new credit card option, you will likely need good credit.
 Additionally, credit card debt is a real thing, so make sure you learn how to use your credit cards wisely!

 - Payday Loans — Payday loans are a bad credit loan option that make a small amount of money available.
 They are fast but they come with high interest rates and fees.